-Field survey operations, conducted by a subcontractor of WAM, Metro Engineering and Surveying Co., Inc. (Metro), consisted of the collection of static GPS data.
-Another subcontractor, Richard Crouse and Associates (RC&A) acquired the tide coordinated black and white infrared photography at Mean Lower Low Water (MLLW) and Mean High Water (MHW) tide stages, as well as non-tide coordinated natural color photos.
+The field survey operations, conducted by a subcontractor of Wilson & Company, Inc., Metro Engineering and Surveying Co., Inc., consisted of the collection of static GPS data.
+Another subcontractor of Wilson & Company, Inc., Richard Crouse and Associates (RC&A), acquired the aerial photographs.
+Wilson & Company, Inc. and RC&A flew tide coordinated black and white infrared photography at both the Mean Lower Low Water (MLLW) and the Mean High Water (MHW) tidal datums to support the coastal mapping program.
+Non-tide coordinated natural color photography was also acquired during this mission.
 Airborne Global Positioning System (ABGPS) data was collected for all photos.